Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/index.md

 Where $p_j = \dfrac{\partial \mathcal{L}}{\partial \dot q_i}$ is the _generalized momentum_.
 Unlike the Lagrangian, which is a function of position and velocity through time, the Hamiltonian is a function of position and _momentum_, and this is a crucial difference.
 These two coordinates uniquely determine the state of a system at a given time, and at all future times.
 In fact, they are so essential that they have a special name: the combined set of the position and momentum coordinates $(q_i, p_i)$ are known as the **canonical coordinates** of the system, and the set of all positions and all momenta $\{q_i(t),\, p_i(t)\}$ for all $t$ is known as the _phase space_.
 A single particle moving through Cartesian 3D space, for instance, would have 3 position coordinates $x, y, z$ and 3 momentum coordinates $p_x, p_y, p_z$, meaning that it has a total of 6 canonical coordinates and moves through a 6-dimensional phase space.

-> **Note:** Be careful to not confuse _generalized coordinates_ and _canonical coordinates_.
-General coordinates come from Lagrangian mechanics, and they are the most optimal number of coordinates that can fully describe the motion of all objects in a system. _Canonical coordinates_, on the other hand, come from Hamiltonian mechanics, and they are the combination of position and momentum coordinates.
+> **Note:** Be careful to not confuse **generalized coordinates** and **canonical coordinates**.
+General coordinates come from Lagrangian mechanics, and they are the most optimal number of coordinates that can fully describe the motion of all objects in a system. **Canonical coordinates**, on the other hand, come from Hamiltonian mechanics, and they are the combination of position and momentum coordinates that describes the state of the system as a path in a 6-dimensional (phase) space.

+### Deriving Hamilton's equations

 We may now show that we can derive equations of motion from the Hamiltonian and our knowledge of Lagrangian mechanics.
 To do this, we express the velocity in terms of position and momentum, that is $\dot q_i = \dot q_i(q_k, p_k, t)$.
 Remember we are working in index notation, so $q_k = \mathbf{r}, p_k = \mathbf{p}$, and $\dot q_i$ ranges over each component of the velocity.
 For instance, in Cartesian coordinate where $i = x, y, z$, then $\dot q_i = \dot q_i(q_k, p_k, t)$ expands to the following: